-The association is a registered charity with the Australian Charities and Not-for-Profit Commission which holds deductible gift recipient status and is exempt from income tax.
+The association is a registered charity with the Australian Charities and Not-for-Profit Commission which is exempt from income tax.

-The financial report of the not-for-profit association The Canterbury Community Child Care Centre Inc. for the year ended 31 December 2022 was authorised for issue in accordance with a resolution of the management committee on 21 February, 2023.
+The financial report of the not-for-profit association The Canterbury Community Child Care Centre Inc. for the year ended 31 December 2023 was authorised for issue in accordance with a resolution of the management committee on 28 February, 2024.